citinotes

 Henri Matisse to Louis Aragon

-Do you want me to tell you about Nice…why Nice?
-In my art, I have tried to create a crystalline universe for the mind: I have found this necessary clarity in several places around the world: in New York, in Oceania, in Nice.
-If I had painted in the North, like I did thirty years ago, my painting would have been different: there would have been mists, grays, degradations of color by perspective.
-While in New York, other painters over there will say: “you can’t paint here, with this zinc sky!”
-Well, actually, that sky is admirable!
+Would you like me to share my thoughts on Nice?
+Why Nice?
+In my art, I’ve endeavored to create a crystalline universe for the mind.
+I’ve found the necessary clarity in various places around the world: in New York, in Oceania, in Nice.
+Had I painted in the North, as I did thirty years ago, my artwork would have taken a different form: mist, grays, color degradations through perspective.
+In New York, some painters might say, “You can’t paint here, with this zinc sky!”
+Well, that sky is remarkable!
 Everything becomes sharp, crystalline, distinct, and limpid.
-Nice, in that sense, helped me.
-One has to understand that, what I paint are objects conceived with plastic means: if I close my eyes, I can see the objects better than with my eyes opened, deprived of their small irregularities, that’s what I paint…
+In that sense, Nice has been instrumental for me.
+One must grasp that what I paint are objects conceived through plastic means.
+If I close my eyes, I can perceive the objects more vividly than with them open, free from their small irregularities—that’s what I paint…

 Louis Aragon on Henri Matisse

-Nice -more particularly the Ponchettes district, where he first settled, and, later on, the heights of Cimiez- is closely linked to the glory of Matisse. […] It is Nice that the windows of Matisse open up to -in his paintings, I mean.
+Nice, particularly the Ponchettes district where he initially settled, and later the heights of Cimiez, is intricately connected to the glory of Matisse. […] It is Nice that Matisse’s windows open up to, in his paintings.
 Behind those marvelous open windows, the sky is as blue as the color of Matisse’s eyes behind his glasses.
-And it is a dialogue of mirrors.
-Nice looks at his painter and paints in his eyes. […]
+It is a dialogue of mirrors.
+Nice gazes at its painter and paints in his eyes. […]

-There is no city in France, even counting Paris, more cosmopolitan than Nice […] In Nice, people come from the four corners of the world bringing the dust of their homeland, their customs and traditions.
-In this context, it must be said that this city brought to the painter yet another source of inspiration, besides its sunlight and tropical vegetation:
+There is no city in France, not even Paris, more cosmopolitan than Nice […] People from the four corners of the world come to Nice, bringing the dust of their homeland, their customs, and traditions.
+In this context, it must be acknowledged that this city provided the painter with another wellspring of inspiration, beyond its sunlight and tropical vegetation:

-Nice offered to Matisse a choice of models, of types of women that he would not have found elsewhere, a breath of the vast world: the East, Russia, the North African countries, and even the South Seas.
-That reconstruction of the world is visible all over his work.
+Nice presented Matisse with a selection of models, various types of women he wouldn’t have encountered elsewhere—a breath of the vast world: the East, Russia, North African countries, and even the South Seas.
+This reconstruction of the world is evident throughout his work.

 Louis Aragon,